 Zello Channels are great for push-to-talk (PTT) communications between members of the same departments or levels of staff within your company.
 They are permanent, and user settings are easily managed from the admin console, which makes them great for day-to-day communications.

-But sometimes you just need to chat with a few people or people that are outside your normal channels.
-Or you may need to connect with certain people urgently for an unplanned event.
-Our new Ad Hoc Channels feature addresses these needs quickly and easily.
+But sometimes you just need to chat with a few people or people that are outside your normal channels, or you may need to connect with certain people urgently for an unplanned event.
+Zello's Ad Hoc Channels feature addresses these needs quickly and easily.

-Ad Hoc Channels are channels-on-the-fly which allow you to create temporary group conversations between contacts selected from your Recents or Contacts list.
+Ad Hoc Channels are push-to-talk channels-on-the-fly, which allows you to create temporary group conversations between contacts selected from your Recents or Contacts list.

 After the group conversation is over, the Ad Hoc Channel goes away.
 Participants can then delete the Ad Hoc Channel from their Recents list or leave it intact for future use.
 Administrators can assign Ad Hoc Channel privileges to certain users, or turn the feature off entirely.